-- 1. To elect three (3) directors to serve three-year terms expiring in 2019; - 2.
-To ratify the appointment of KPMG LLP as the Bellerophon Therapeutics, Inc.'s independent registered public accounting firm for the fiscal year ending December 31, 2016; and - 3.
+- 1. To elect three (3) directors to serve three-year terms expiring in 2020; - 2.
+To ratify the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017: - 3.
+To approve a proposed amendment to the 2015 Equity Incentive Plan, or the 2015 Plan, to increase the aggregate number of shares available for the grant of awards to 5,000,000 and to increase the maximum number of shares available under the annual increase to 3,000,000 shares; and - 4.
 To transact such other business that is properly presented at the annual meeting and any adjournments or postponements thereof.